Why compare GRAVTY and Capillary now?

 |---|---|---|

 | Ecosystem and multi-partner depth | Built for multi-partner ecosystems.
-One Deutsche Telekom program runs 4,500 partners across 9 countries.
-Global Hotel Alliance settles Discovery Dollars across 45 brands on GRAVTY. | Public positioning centers on AI-powered engagement for consumer brands.
-Multi-partner settlement is not a headline claim in Capillary's public materials. |
+One Deutsche Telekom program runs 4,000 partners across 9 countries.
+Global Hotel Alliance settles Discovery Dollars across 40+ brands on GRAVTY. | Documents multi-brand programs where several brands run one joint program and split the incentive cost.
+Its headline positioning centers on AI-powered loyalty for consumer brands, and its published documentation covers enrollment and tier sync rather than partner settlement and reconciliation mechanics. |

 | Configurability and rules engine | Patented Visual Rules engine.
 Non-technical users author earn, burn, tier, and offer logic visually, with declarative setup and no development cycle. | Offers loyalty rule configuration within its platform.
 Depth of no-code configurability should be validated in a demo against your program's rule complexity. |